Sometimes a lengthy set up is not needed.

 - Christian, walk in forgiveness; unforgiveness will only make you bitter.
 Don’t let it be the roadblock stopping you from following Christ.
 You can maintain a life of religious devotion to church attendance, tithing, and even acting moral, but you will not be able to hold on to unforgiveness and follow Christ.
 Be better, not bitter.

 - Forgiveness doesn’t necessarily include restoring trust and reconciling the relationship.
 The nature of some offenses teaches us better.
 An extreme example would be that of a family member found guilty of sexual misconduct with children.
-Though it would be necessary to forgive, I wouldn’t desire to build a friendship and take the individual on a family vacation.
-I might have to forgive a pedophile, but I don’t have to hire them as a children’s pastor.
+Though it would be necessary to forgive, that individual will not be invited on the next family vacation.
+God teaches me to forgive a pedophile, but I don’t have to hire them as a children’s pastor.

 - Give forgiveness because you are going to need more in the future.
 This final reason has to do with the fact that in your future, you will either accidentally or on purpose offend others.
 If in your relationships with others you are quick to forgive and not hold a grudge, it is highly likely that you will receive that treatment from others.
 Think about Luke 6:37-38 (it’s really not about money).

-I will stop with six because it makes for a shorter post.
-However, there are many more thoughts that we could add to this list.
-I’m reminded though, that six is the number of mankind and to be honest, this issue of unforgiveness is all about horizontal relationships between us mere mortals.
+I’ll stop with six because it makes for a shorter post.
+However, there are more that could be added.
+I’m reminded though, that six is the number of mankind and to be honest, this issue of unforgiveness is all about horizontal relationships.

 It is God’s will for His people to walk in forgiveness.
-Yes, it is sometimes very difficult, but you can do it with His help.
+Yes, it is difficult, but you can do it with His help.
 Make up your mind that you will obey the facts of His Word.
-Place your faith in His ability to help you.
-And drag your feelings through the process until they catch up.
+Place your faith in His ability to help you, and drag your feelings through the process until they catch up.

 What are your thoughts on these six?
 What would you immediately add to this list?
 Share in the comments and let’s help one another.
-Specifically, if anything in this list is an on-time word for you, I’d really like to know it.
+Specifically, if anything in this list is beneficial for you, I’d really like to know it.
 If you’d rather remain anonymous, feel free to tell me about it here in the confidential form.